justynapt/geneticimprovementofsoftware.github.io/index.md

 ## **News**
 * [The GI workshop at ICSE 2020](./gi2020icse.html) will now be held in October.
 More details about this move are available on the [ICSE 2020](https://conf.researchr.org/home/icse-2020) website.
-* The 9th International Workshop on Genetic Improvement wil take place at [GECCO 2020](https://gecco-2020.sigevo.org/index.html/Workshops#id_The%20Ninth%20Genetic%20Improvement%20Workshop%20(2020)).
+* The 9th International Workshop on Genetic Improvement will take place at [GECCO 2020](https://gecco-2020.sigevo.org/index.html/Workshops#id_The%20Ninth%20Genetic%20Improvement%20Workshop%20(2020)).
 * We are happy to announce that **Mark Harman (Facebook, University College London)** will give a keynote talk at [the GI workshop at ICSE 2020](./gi2020icse.html).
 * There will be a [special session on Genetic Improvement at WCCI 2020](./wcci2020ss.html).
 * [The 8th International Workshop on Genetic Improvement](./gi2020icse.html) wil take place at ICSE 2020.